Youth at Risk Conference

 Diruhi Award Nominations

-The Diruhi Mattian Memorial Award honors the memory of an extraordinary social worker who, in the course of doing the work that meant so much to her, was tragically killed in 2008.
-Diruhi was extremely committed to her mission of helping at-risk youth and their families.
-Diruhi was known to many as an advocate of self-care and for providing her colleagues with support and nurturance.
-This award was created in her name to recognize those who, like Diruhi, do outstanding work in the community for our youth.
+The Diruhi Mattian Memorial Award honors the memory of an extraordinary social worker who was tragically killed in 2008 while doing the work that meant so much to her.
+Diruhi was deeply committed to her mission of helping at-risk youth and their families.
+She was known to many as a dedicated advocate for self-care and a source of support and encouragement for her colleagues.
+This award was created in her name to recognize those who, like Diruhi, make an outstanding impact on the community and the lives of our youth.

 2024 Diruhi Award Recipient: Roberto Rios